 There are a number of things you can do to increase the likelihood that you will be successful in your financial budgeting.

-1. Keep your budget reasonably simple.
+- Keep your budget reasonably simple.
 To help prevent your budget from becoming cumbersome, don’t use too many categories for your spending.
-For most people, no more than 20-25 categories are necessary, and you may not need even that many.
+For most people, no more than 20-25 categories are sufficient, and you may not need even that many.

-Caution: Any type of spending that might lead to conflicts regarding who is responsible for paying them should not be included in personal needs.
+Caution: Any type of expenses that might lead to conflicts regarding who is responsible for paying for such expenses should not be included in personal needs.
 In such cases, use a spending category that is for the entire family.
 Two examples are gas for a car and gifts to others.
 If you need to travel somewhere in a car, you don’t want to argue about whose gas money will be spent.
-And, if you need to purchase a gift for someone outside your immediate family, you don’t want to have to determine how much each family member should contribute to purchasing the gift.
+And, if you need to purchase a gift for someone outside your immediate family, you don’t want to need to determine how much each family member should contribute to purchasing the gift.

-6. Build some rewards into your budget.
+- Build some rewards into your budget.
 A budget can help you determine if there are categories of spending in which you have been skimping too much.
-If you reduce the amount you spend in a category that has a low priority, you can increase the amount that is available to spend in a category with a higher priority.
+If you reduce the amount you spend in a category that has a low priority, you can increase the amount to spend in a category with a higher priority.

-7. Be realistic about any spending reductions you plan to make.
-The process of budgeting should help reveal the categories in which you should reduce your spending, but be careful not to cut too much from any category or else your budget may be overly restrictive and you will have difficulty making it work successfully
+- Be realistic about any spending reductions you plan to make.
+The process of budgeting should help reveal the categories in which you need to reduce your spending, but be careful not to cut too much from any category or else your budget may be overly restrictive and you will have difficulty making it work successfully.

-8. Don’t treat your budget as if it is set in stone.
-You may need to make significant changes in your budget, if you are confronted by unexpected major developments, such as a change in your job, or an unusually high increase in your utility bills or some other category of your nondiscretionary spending.
+- Don’t treat your budget as if it is set in stone.
+You may need to make significant changes in your budget, especially if you are confronted by unexpected major developments, such as a change in your job or an unusually high increase in your utility bills or some other category of your nondiscretionary spending.

-10. Be patient.
-It takes time to become efficient in developing and following a budget.
+- Be patient.
+It takes time to become proficient in developing and properly utilizing a budget.
 Even families who have been budgeting for a number of years face challenges in their efforts to make their budget work well.